slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - designers aren’t wired to play it safe.
 They’re wired to take risks and companies are risk-averse.
 -->

-> *"What you need to start a new business: generosity."
--- Derek Sivers*

 > *"I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people."
 -- Santiago Nestares*